 Many of the marketers mess up with their CTAs because they are confused themselves.
 A confused CTA can make your user confused.
 So, you should have a clear understanding of your goal.
 The main goal of any website is to drive traffic, engage customers, generate leads and increase conversion.

 Marketers or business owners should carefully consider their website goals to ensure that they are putting forth the most important message of their brand or business.
 Before adding CTAs set a goal and try leveraging interactive features that engage your visitors and compel them to help you reach your goal.
 Take an example from Netflix – Their primary goal is to increase brand awareness and increase user acquisition.
-This is why they use influential phrasing like “cancel any time” and “Join for free month.”
+This is why they use influential phrasing like “cancel anytime” and “Join for the free month.”

 Define its objective clearly

 Once you are done with setting up your goal, you are almost half way ahead of executing your CTA strategy.
 While creating a CTA, it is very important that you make its objective clear.
 Be it filling up the contact form, or registering for an event, be it subscribing to your newsletter or be it requesting a quote, make your CTA simple and clear.
 So that a user can easily get what’s the actual objective of your CTAs.